zhouyh19/EducationFed/README.md

 ## TODO
 - [ ] Do CIFAR experiment (CIFAR10 dataset) & large-scale LSTM experiment (Shakespeare dataset)
 - [ ] Learning rate scheduling
-- [ ] More expreiments with other hyperparamater settings (e.g., different combinations of B, E, K, and C)
+- [ ] More experiments with other hyperparameter settings (e.g., different combinations of B, E, K, and C)